usagitoneko97/klara/A3.LVN/Version2/readme.md

 d = c + y   # d = a + y
 ```

 There's no need to search the replacement for 'c + y'.
-Instead, 'c' will be substitute with 'a' every time.
+Instead, 'c' will be substituted with 'a' every time.
 So to conclude, **all the operands should substitute accordingly everytime**.

 ### 1.2.6 Expression substitution and code generation
 This [section](https://github.com/usagitoneko97/python-ast/tree/master/A3.LVN#113-algorithm-in-details) discuss on the substitution of the statement with appropriate expression.
 The substituted statement will then add into a list of tuple.  `lvn_code_tuples_list` is the SSA code represented in the form of value number.
 It contains full information about how the code looks like.